-Covid 19 coronavirus: Calls mount for Government to allow more than 10 people at funerals in alert level 2
+Covid 19 coronavirus: Under review - Jacinda Ardern responds to funeral criticism as calls mount for Government to allow more than 10 people to attend

 The family, who asked to stay anonymous, said they were hoping for a change in the rule by Friday as it would otherwise mean those closest to the young woman who died would have to stay home.

+New Zealand would have to exercise caution because "we're not out of the woods yet", Ardern said.

+Calls have been mounting to lift the ban of no more than 10 people at a religious ceremony - including funerals or tangi, weddings and church services.

-"The restriction of 10 means we cannot carry her coffin," a relative told the Herald.
+"The restriction of 10 means we cannot carry her coffin," a relative told the Herald about their request for the rules to change.

 "Her immediate family are her husband and two small girls, then her mum and dad, two brothers and two aunties and the funeral director.